ShreeHarsha007/SQL_PIZZA_ANALYSIS_/README.md

 # SQL_PIZZA_ANALYSIS_
-Analysis on PIZZAHUT sales using SQL queries.
+Analysis on PIZZAHUT sales using SQL queries.✔👀